Josef Rauvolf

-Josef Rauvolf (born 2 January 1953 in Cheb) is a Czech translator, journalist and writer.
-He has translated many Beat Generation into Czech language, such as Junkie, Naked Lunch and Queer by William S. Burroughs and Visions of Cody, The Dharma Bums and Good Blonde & Others by Jack Kerouac.
+Josef Rauvolf (born 2 January 1953) is a Czech translator, journalist and writer from Cheb.
+He has translated many Beat Generation novels into Czech, such as Junkie, Naked Lunch and Queer by William S. Burroughs and Visions of Cody, The Dharma Bums and Good Blonde & Others by Jack Kerouac.
 He also translated Uptight about The Velvet Underground.
-He was awarded Josef Jungmann prize for his translation of Visions of Cody.
+He was awarded the Josef Jungmann Award for his translation of Visions of Cody.
 In addition to his translation work, he also wrote a book about Czech singer-songwriter Jaromír Nohavica.